matteo-consoli/frostylibrary/README.md

 ### FrostyLibrary Deployment
 1) Run the setup.sql in a Snowsight worksheet.
-1) Download "frostylibrary_sis.py" and "logo_frostylibrary.png" from the GitHub repository.
+2) Download "frostylibrary_sis.py" and "logo_frostylibrary.png" from the GitHub repository.
-2) Create a new Streamlit app on your Snowflake account
+3) Create a new Streamlit app on your Snowflake account (config screenshot below)
-3) Paste the code into your new app.
+4) Paste the code into your new app.
-4) Upload the "logo.png" in the Streamlit application stage.
+5) Upload the "logo.png" in the Streamlit application stage.

-Step 2 Screenshot:
 ![alt text](https://github.com/matteo-consoli/frostylibrary/blob/main/screenshot_setup_streamlit.png?raw=true)

 NOTE: FrostyLibrary is not intended to be a ready-to-use artifact but it merely provides a foundation on available features in Snowflake.
 Have fun!